phaserjs/phaser/README.md

 * Fixed bug in Group.next when cursor is at the last child (thanks @jonthulu, fix #688)
 * Emitter.minParticleScale and maxParticleScale wasn't resetting the Body size correctly.
 * Group.removeBetween now properly iterates through the children.
+* P2.World had a type in the restitution method title.
+Now fixed.

 ToDo